 - Perhaps sight a whale or two during a Zodiac cruise.

 - As you arrive, you may well be amazed by the sight of Adelie penguins covering the entire island.
-The island is home to 80-90 thousand Adelies that come here to breed.
+The island is home to thousands of Adelies that come here to breed.